truongsonghiep/journey-to-the-west/README.md

 The sage reveals his soul to bring restoration.
 98. Only when ape and horse are tamed will shells be cast;
 With merit and work perfected, they see the Real.
-99. Nine times nine ends the count and Māra’s all destroyed;
+99. Nine times nine ends the count and Māra's all destroyed;
 The work of three times three done, the Dao reverts to its root.
 100. They return to the Land of the East;
 Five sages become perfected.